Shadows (Agents of S.H.I.E.L.D.): Critical response

 Eric Goldman of IGN scored the episode an 8.3 out of 10, praising the visual style, which he called "less glossy" than previous episodes, as well as the introduction of new characters and development of old ones, especially the introduction of Carl Creel and the "nicely done FX showing off his power".
-He did note that the episode "did little to actually give Hunter or Mack distinguishing personalities [sic]" and stated "I don’t really buy that Fitz would even be there, working alongside the team, at this point.
+He did note that the episode "did little to actually give Hunter or Mack distinguishing personalities [sic]" and stated "I don't really buy that Fitz would even be there, working alongside the team, at this point.
 Doesn't he have friends or family he could be with?"
 Marc Buston for Den of Geek scored the episode 4.5 stars out of 5, feeling that the series had finally reached its potential by incorporating Marvel elements such as Creel and Whitehall, while also creating a darker tone and developing the original characters.
-He specifically highlighted the changes made to Fitz's character, saying "This lair of tragedy greatly deepens Fitz’s character and gives the comic relief of last season a heartbreaking edge."
+He specifically highlighted the changes made to Fitz's character, saying "This lair of tragedy greatly deepens Fitz's character and gives the comic relief of last season a heartbreaking edge."
 James Hunt, also for Den of Geek, gave a positive review as well, stating "The momentum of last season's finale hasn't been lost, and indeed, it's even been added to.
 Last year I criticised the pilot episode for, above all else, failing to recreate the feel of the Marvel Cinematic Universe.
 This year, it's only fair that I praise the season opener for doing exactly that."
 He did feel, however, that the opening sequence featuring Carter was "by some distance, the most exciting part of the episode".
-Kevin Fitzpatrick at Screen Crush called the premiere "unexpectedly good", noting that the series "remains as serialized a show as it can over 22 episodes", introducing interesting ideas for the rest of the season, while also setting a high standard for subsequent episodes to meet.
+Kevin Fitzpatrick at ScreenCrush called the premiere "unexpectedly good", noting that the series "remains as serialized a show as it can over 22 episodes", introducing interesting ideas for the rest of the season, while also setting a high standard for subsequent episodes to meet.
 He concluded that the series "definitely seems to have hit a major groove".